mharsha315/Transcendental-Function-Calculator/README.md

 ## Tools Used

-- **JUnit and TestNG:** Used for creating and running unit tests.
+- **JUnit:** Used for creating and running unit tests.
 Ensure you have added these as dependencies in IntelliJ.
 - **Checkstyle:** Used for ensuring coding standards are followed.
 Configured using `sun_checks.xml`.
 - **SonarLint:** Provides real-time feedback on code quality within IntelliJ.
 - **Java Debugger (JDB):** Used for step-by-step debugging of the application.